 Camp Frances is an area within Bennett Park that has a cabin which was donated for use by youth organizations.
 The 1,000 square foot building includes restrooms, a kitchen, and fireplace.
 The wooded setting and fire bowl provides for outdoor events within the city limits.
 There is an unimproved trail link to the adjacent facilities within Bennett Park.
 The cabin is maintained and managed by a separate five-member board.
 Requests for reservations should be made through the City Clerk’s Office.

 Have you seen the new Rotary Pavilion in Lincoln Park?
 The Charlotte Rotary Club provided all of the labor and material necessary to build a pavilion with restrooms which was dedicated during the summer of 2012.
 The City is very grateful for the donation of another pavilion outside of Bennett Park.

 Snell Park is located in the median along East Shepherd Street and is accented by large canopy trees.
 A grill and picnic tables are available.

 Southridge Park is a neighborhood park located at the corner of Clinton and Third Streets.
 It has a variety of climbers, swings, and a basketball court, but leans more toward the younger user.

 Oak Park is a neighborhood park located at Seminary and Clinton Streets.
 The park includes established canopy trees throughout.
 Half the park includes lawn area centered about a gazebo.
 The old stone fountain is still standing.
 Playground amenities include a modular play structure, metal climbers, swing sets, and other play equipment.
-To reserve the gazebo for your special event, please contact the City Clerk’s office.
+There is a gazebo for your special event.